tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 #enter the graph
 USE GRAPH financialGraph

-# create a query
+//create a query
 CREATE OR REPLACE QUERY q1a () SYNTAX v3 {

-  # select from a node pattern-- symbolized by ()
+  // select from a node pattern-- symbolized by ()
-  # v is a vertex set variable, holding the selected vertex set
-  v = SELECT a
+  // v is a vertex set variable, holding the selected vertex set v = SELECT a
       FROM (a:Account);

-  # output vertex set variable v in JSON format
+  // output vertex set variable v in JSON format
   PRINT v;
 }